Questions and Answers Regarding Open Burning

 2. What are the regulations on open burning in New York State?

-Effective on October 14, 2009, all open burning is prohibited in New York with several exceptions including the following:
+All open burning is prohibited in New York with several exceptions including the following:

 - Campfires less than 3 feet in height and 4 feet in length, width or diameter are allowed.